vegaprotocol/vegacapsule/readme.md

 ```

 Validating that asset has been deposited on Data Node REST API: `$DATA_NODE_URL/parties/$PUB_KEY/accounts`

 Validating that asset has been staked on Data Node REST API: `$DATA_NODE_URL/parties/$PUB_KEY/stake`

-## Commands
+## Common Commands

-You can see all available commands calling the `vegacapsule --help` command.
+You can see all available commands by calling the `vegacapsule --help` command.

 ### Examples